coralogix/terraform-coralogix-aws/examples/firehose/multiple-firehoses/README.md

-# Firehose Delivery Stream with CloudWatch metrics stream including all namespaces
+# Multiple Firehose Delivery Stream
-Configuration in this directory creates a firehose delivery stream, and a CloudWatch metrics stream.
+Configuration in this directory creates multiple firehose delivery streams.
-The CloudWatch metrics stream in this example includes [all avilable namespaces](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/aws-services-cloudwatch-metrics.html) under the same stream.
+This can be created with CloudWatch metric stream or without.
+In this example it includes a metric stream including all namespaces.

 ## Usage